Pereira, Miguel M. Forthcoming. “Responsive Campaigning: Evidence from European Parties.”

 To be responsive, politicians have to rely on beliefs about public will.
 Previous research suggests that perceptions of public opinion are often distorted.
-However, it remains unclear (1) why reelection-seeking elites mis-estimate constituent preferences, and (2) how to overcome these distorted beliefs.
+However, it remains unclear (1) why reelection-seeking elites misperceive constituent preferences, and (2) how to mitigate these distorted beliefs.
 I argue that elite misperceptions result from differential exposure and social projection.
 First, inequalities in political voice generate distorted images of the electorate by making some voter signals more accessible than others.
 Second, representatives systematically overestimate support for positions they endorse.
-I find evidence in line with these arguments in a panel of Swedish MPs covering two decades of elite beliefs.
+I find evidence in line with these arguments in a panel of Swedish MPs covering two decades.
 Additionally, a novel experiment with Swiss representatives leveraging real political events reveals how misperceptions can be reduced by encouraging a more balanced exposure to voters and avoiding social projection reduces misperceptions.
 The study concludes that economic and political inequalities are rooted in elites’ conception of the electorate and reveal ways to bolster the links between voters and their representatives.

 Pereira, Miguel M., and Kaya Axelsson.
 “What Drives Politicians to Act on Climate?
 Evidence from a Collaborative Field Experiment.“